icon-project/icon-sdk-python/README.md

 Field :

-- version : The verion of protocol ("0x3" for V3)
+- version : The version of protocol ("0x3" for V3)
 - from : The wallet address making a transaction
 - to : The wallet address to receive coin or SCORE address  to receive a transaction
 - value :  The amount of ICX to be sent